dotkernel/dot-maker/docs/book/v1/component/collection.md

 > Collections can be created only in APIs.

-To create a collection, use either of the following commands:
+To create a Collection, use either of the following commands:

 ```shell
 composer make collection